emecsthon/example_wifi/README.md

 ### Slow blinking

-Inactive state.
+*(2 seconds period)* Inactive state.
 Wi-Fi communication is disabled, such that controller won't send any notifications

 ### Fast blinking

-Active state.
+*(less than a second period)* Active state.
 The controller is allowed to communicate through the wifi and ready to send notifications

 ### Constantly OFF